pdf-raku/Font-FreeType-raku/docs/Font/FreeType/Glyph.md

 ### is-outline()

-True if the glyph has a vector outline, in which case it is safe to call `outline_decompose()`.
+True if the glyph has a vector outline, in which case it is safe to call `decompose()`.
 Otherwise, the glyph only has a bitmap image.

 ### height()